Documentation

 Add the Spikes widget script to HTML files in a directory.

-- --recursive
+- --remove

-# Add widget to all HTML files
+# Add widget to all HTML files in a directory

-spikes inject ./mockups/ --dry-run
+spikes inject ./mockups/ --remove

 serve